 Margaret sighed.
-Of course he did.
-Speaking of Nucky... she turned around, slightly glaring at the man in front of her.
-He had that infuriating look in his eyes.
-He was supposed to be Nucky's body guard- he was supposed to be with him and definitely not here, she thought to herself.
-She did not trust herself when she was around him and she definitely didn't when they were alone, "Why aren't you with him?"
+Of course, he did.
+Speaking of Nucky—she quickly tuned around to glare at Owen.
+He was supposed to be Nucky's bodyguard—he was supposed to be with him, she thought to herself.
+It unnerved her.
+She did not trust herself when she was around him and definitely when they were alone, especially when he had that infuriating look in his eyes.

-"Where to put your bag?'
+"Where to put your bag?"

-She stopped when Owen faced her again.
-He looked a bit troubled, worried even.
-Margaret was tempted to ask if there was something wrong but he beat her to it.
+Owen nodded and proceeded to do so.
+He seemed a bit trouble, worried even.
+Margaret was tempted to inquire about his change in mood, but he beat her to it.

 "Have you ever found it odd?"